-Midterm exam 20%
+20% Midterm exam

 This exam will assess some or all of the skills and components practiced during the course: vocabulary, listening and reading comprehension, writing, grammar, and culture.
 No dictionary or other material or electronic devices will be permitted during the exam.
 Further details regarding content and format will be discussed in class.
-The exam will be on October 25.

-Oral exams 20%
+Oral exams

-Students will be required to participate in two oral exams designed to assess students' communicative competence in the language.
+Students will be required to participate in two oral exams, worth 10% each, designed to assess students' communicative competence in the language.
 The oral exams may be in the format of a short conversation or an oral presentation, and will be done in pairs or small groups.
-The first oral exam is worth 10% of the grade and will take place on November 1 & 2.
-The second oral exam is worth 10% of the grade and will take place on December 6 & 7.
 Further details about the oral exams will be discussed in class.

-Final exam 20%
+Final exam

 The final exam will assess some or all of the skills and components practiced during the course: vocabulary, listening and reading comprehension, writing, grammar, and culture.
 No dictionary or other material or electronic devices will be permitted during the exam.
 Further details regarding content and format will be discussed in class.
-The final exam is scheduled on December 17.